koinas/VSPlot/setup/src/README.txt

 The data will be plotted in the separate window.
 You can place it anywhere you want using Visual Studio interface.

-VSPlot plugin cannot detect how many points array have you must enter number of points you want to plot.
+VSPlot plugin cannot detect how many points array have, you must enter number of points you want to plot.
 Right click on the widnow to open context menu.
 Double click on plot to seet the value.
 Left click to zoom.